json420/dbase32/doc/dbase32.rst

 'UGT6U75VTJL8IRBBPRFONKOQ'

-The *numbytes* keyword argument defaults to ``15``, but you can override this to get an ID with a different length.
-Typically you would only do this for unit testing, for example to create a well-formed 240-bit (30-byte) Dmedia file ID, which will be 48 characters in length when Dbase32 encoded:
+The *numbytes* keyword argument defaults to ``15``, but you can override this to get an ID of a different length.
+For example, you might want to create a well-formed 240-bit (30-byte) `Dmedia`_ file ID for unit testing, which will be 48 characters in length when Dbase32 encoded:

 >>> random_id(30)  # doctest: +SKIP
 'AU8HC68B9IC6AY6B3NHWOGCI9VK4MTOUSFLWRD7TLQBC56MN'